Lyudmil02/warranty-management-system/README.md

 ---

 ## What This Project Demonstrates
-- Ability to design real-world business systems
+- Design and implementation of real-world business systems
-- Implementation of user onboarding and approval workflows
+- User onboarding and admin approval workflows
 - Time-based automation and notification logic
 - Backend-driven dashboards and data management